 The AIC Code states that any non-executive director who has served for more than nine years is subject to annual re-election.
-In keeping with this provision, both David Mashiter and John Russell will stand for re-election at the 2017 AGM.

 The AIC Code further requires all Directors to retire at intervals of not more than three years.
 The Company's Articles of Association also provide that each Director who shall have been a Director at each of the two preceding AGMs and who was not appointed or re-appointed by the Company in general meeting since such meeting shall retire and submit themselves for re-election.
-Therefore David Staples will stand for re-election at the 2017 AGM in accordance with this provision.